Acta Biomaterialia Gold Medal

 The Acta Biomaterialia Gold Medal Award consists of a gold medal, an inscribed certificate, and a cash prize of US$10,000.

 Candidates for this award may be proposed by any scientist/engineer/practitioner or any biomaterials related society, previous Acta Biomaterialia award recipients, Sponsoring or Cooperating Societies of Acta Materialia, Inc., and Editors of the Acta Materialia journals.

 - Statement by the nominator specifying the candidate’s suitability for the award**

-- Letters of support from three distinguished scientists in the field
+- Letters of support from up to three distinguished scientists in the field

 - Citation of not more than 30 words

-Nominations remain in effect for five years unless withdrawn.
+Nominations remain in effect for three years unless withdrawn or re-endorsed, with an additional justification, for an additional two-year period.
 Current members of the Acta Materialia Board of Governors and of the Award Selection Committee are not eligible.

 The Award Selection Committee is formed of five judges, themselves distinguished biomaterials scientists.

 The Acta Biomaterialia Gold Medal is awarded each year, unless the judges feel no candidate is qualified.
 The presentation is made at a venue approved by the Acta Materialia Executive Committee.
 The Award will not be bestowed in absentia except under extraordinary circumstances.

 Nominations should be submitted to the Executive Secretary (Prof. Carolyn Hansson, [email protected]), as a single file document preferably in PDF or Word format.

 Acta Materialia, Inc.